kubeshark/docs/src/pages/en/troubleshooting.md

 --set tap.misc.pcapErrorTTL=0
 ```

+Remember also that if you continuously dump PCAP traffic using the [pcapdump](/en/pcapdump) utility, it also consumes storage.

-## I Don't See Traffic in the Dashboard, and the Counters are Zero
+## I Don't See Traffic in the Dashboard, and the Counters Are Zero

 ![Counters stuck at zero](/zero-counters.png)